nylas/exchangelib/README.rst

 Notes
 ^^^^^

 Most, but not all, item attributes are supported.
-Addeing more attributes is usually uncomplicated.
+Adding more attributes is usually uncomplicated.
 Feel free to open a PR or an issue.

 Item export and upload is supported, for efficient backup, restore and migration.